 This committee was formed in 2001 by the Newfoundland Club of America Board to address the growing needs of Newfoundlands for the Rescue lifeline.
 Its purpose is proactive, to apply the creative resources of its members to "address the issue of rescue proactively by finding ways to educate breeders and the buying public and to develop an arsenal of weapons and strategies to combat the ruthlessness of puppy mills and other forms of indiscriminant breeding."

 Newfoundlands enter the Rescue program through different avenues.
 Dogs may enter this program because their owners cared about their future but were no longer able to provide a home for the dogs.
 Some of the Newfs who have entered the Rescue program have been found wandering as strays or have been transferred from a shelter.
-Others who enter the program have been acquired from pet stores when the puppy was unable to be sold or from commercial breeders when the dogs are no longer useful for breeding.
+Others who enter the program have been acquired from from pet stores when the puppy was unable to be sold or from commercial breeders when the dogs are no longer useful for breeding.

 This committee seeks to understand the factors that underlie those situations which lead to a Newfoundland needing the support of Rescue, as part of the effort to proactively support more successful placements between Newfoundlands and their owners.
 In the event that the outcome is not successful, we hope to have done all that we can to ensure that Rescue is an option for the dog.